devalot/hs-exceptions/README.md

-Because `IO` is the outer monad and we can't do without it, we sort of loose the superpowers of the `Maybe` monad.
+Because `IO` is the outer monad and we can't do without it, we sort of lose the superpowers of the `Maybe` monad.